stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 13 (P4L2) - Black-box Testing.md

 # Lesson 13

-In this lesson we will cover one of two testing methods: _black-box testing_ which refers to functional testing.
+In this lesson we will cover one of two testing methods: _black-box testing_ which refers to functional testing of software.

 ## Black-box Testing Overview